coolmule0/JLPT-N5-N1-Japanese-Vocabulary-Anki/README.md

 # JLPT N5 to N1 Japanese Vocabulary Flashcard Deck for Anki

-For learning japanese vocabulary in accordance with the official Japanese Language Proficiency Tests (JLPT), using flashcards and spaced repetition with the [Anki](https://apps.ankiweb.net/) software.
+Vocabulary flashcards for learning japanese vocabulary in accordance with the official Japanese Language Proficiency Tests (JLPT). using flashcards and spaced repetition with the [Anki](https://apps.ankiweb.net/) software.

-This is prefaced that there is no official JLPT vocabulary list anymore, not since the reformation of the exam structure around 2010.
+This is prefaced that there is no official JLPT vocabulary list.
+This list uses [Jonathan Waller‘s JLPT Resources](https://www.tanos.co.uk/jlpt/), which is also used by many well-established japanese language sites like [Jisho.org](https://jisho.org)

 This repository generates a `.csv` or `.apkg` file suitable for importing into [Anki](https://apps.ankiweb.net/) by searching [Jisho.org](https://jisho.org/) for JLPT Tags (N5, N3, e.t.c.),